Snapchat/KeyDB-docs/docs/coming-soon.md

 ### RAFT
 This is a strongly consistent mode using the RAFT algorithm.
 This enables strong data consistency across nodes.
 Check out [this blogpost](/blog/2021/07/06/blog-post) for more details

-### More Performance Improvements
-We are always improving the performance of KeyDB.
-With the introduction of MVCC into the open source codebase, we can now avoid locks and extract more parallelism for different commands.
-We plan to have additional async support for the following commands in July, 2022: HGET, HMGET, HKEYS, HVALS, HGETALL, HSCAN.